 Amortizing intangibles are reviewed for impairment as events or changes in circumstances occur indicating that the carrying amount of the asset may not be recoverable.
 Indefinite lived intangibles are reviewed annually for impairment.
 Cash flow and sales analyses are used to assess impairment.
-The estimates of future cash flows and sales involve considerable management judgment and are based upon assumptions about expected future operating performance which include Level 3 inputs such as annual growth rates and discount rates.
+The estimates of future cash flows and sales involve considerable management judgment and are based upon assumptions about expected future operating performance.
 Assumptions used in these forecasts are consistent with internal planning.
 The actual cash flows and sales could differ from management's estimates due to changes in business conditions, operating performance, economic conditions, competition and consumer preferences.